note89/note89.github.io/content/drafts/tunnel-vision/index.md

 ---
 title: "Tunnel Vision: How modularity lies beyond the code"
 date: "2022-08-29"
-description: "How Super Mario pipes can help you design better software"
+description: "How Super Mario can help you design better software"
 ---

 # Tunnel Vision: How modularity lies beyond the code